Azure/ResourceModules/modules/event-grid/domain/topic/README.md

 | [`enableDefaultTelemetry`](#parameter-enabledefaulttelemetry) | bool | Enable telemetry via a Globally Unique Identifier (GUID). |
 | [`location`](#parameter-location) | string | Location for all Resources. |

+### Parameter: `name`

+The name of the Event Grid Domain Topic.

+- Required: Yes
+- Type: string

 ### Parameter: `domainName`

 The name of the parent Event Grid Domain.
 Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`